 my god was it fun!
 I got stuck in this lift trying to get to Pizza Hut so i recommend the stairs! -Lawrence

-To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Heraklion International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Heraklion International Airport Nikos Kazantzakis.

 What to Expect

-Heraklion International Airport consists of a small, recently renovated, terminal that primarily offers seasonal flights.
+Heraklion Airport (code: HER) consists of a small, recently renovated, terminal that primarily offers seasonal flights.
 Terminal amenities include a couple of eateries, bars, gift shop and duty free store, though previous reviewers were critical of high prices at these establishments.
 Reviewers are also critical about the terminal’s cleanliness.
 Comfort can be found through fee-based access to one of the airport’s first class lounges.
 See Airport Lounges in the guide below for locations and access information.